Historic City of Toledo

 Strategic Ideas

-The final way students were challenged to apply their brand identities was by proposing three strategic ideas—be them goods or services—that would enhance the experience of visitors to their chosen UNESCO Heritage Site.
+The final way students were challenged to apply their brand identities was by proposing three strategic ideas that would enhance the experience of visitors to their chosen UNESCO Heritage Site.

 The road on the opposite bank of the Tagus River offers views of the entire city of Toledo.
 Many tourists travel the road to take in the views, however it is difficult to do so by any mode other than a car.
 Toledo can implement a city bike program so tourists without cars can cycle along the road and experience the views of the city.
 Bike stations located at the Alcantara Bridge and the San Martin Bridge—connecting the road to the city at opposite ends—would be convenient places for docking stations for the bikes.

 Since Toledo is known as “The City of Three Cultures” with Muslim, Jewish, and Christian influences throughout its history, Toledo could provide self-guided tour pamphlets pertaining to each culture.
-This could be useful for tourists of each culture who are interested in discovering and connecting with their culture during their time in Toledo.
+This could be useful for tourists who are interested in discovering and connecting with those cultures during their time in Toledo.

 © Sean Drew 2025